alex-kalanis/email-api/README.md

 2.)
 Add some external packages with connection to the local or remote services.

 3.)
-Connect the "EmailApi\Sending" into your app.
+Connect the "kalanis\EmailApi\Sending" into your app.
 Extends it for setting your case.

 4.)
 Extend your libraries by interfaces inside the package.